What Is ABA Therapy Billing?

 - Adaptive Behavior Assessment (97151)

-- A comprehensive behavioral evaluation conducted by a qualified healthcare professional to develop or modify an ABA treatment plan.
+- A full behavioral evaluation conducted by a qualified healthcare professional to develop or modify an ABA treatment plan.
 Includes direct observation, caregiver interview, and standardized assessment administration.
 Typically authorized for 8-24 units.

 - VB-MAPP